jessamynsmith/ionic-angular-google-maps-example/README.md

-ionic-google-maps-example
+ionic-angular-google-maps-example
 =========================

 Example of using angular-google-maps in an Ionic app

-See the running project on [GitHub pages](http://jessamynsmith.github.io/ionic-google-maps-example/www/index.html).
+See the running project on [GitHub pages](http://jessamynsmith.github.io/ionic-angular-google-maps-example/www/index.html).

 Development